liesenf/andreasliesenfeld.github.io/action-formation-models.md

 The modules are often organized as part of a sequential architecture where the different modules are accessed in sequence and the output of one module is directly input into the next module.
 Recently, more interactive architectures have also gained popularity where the modules are not strictly accessed in a sequential fashion, but feature more links and feedback loops between different modules (i.e. distributed connectionist models).
 This is especially true for the syntax-semantics interface where a trend can be observed away from 'syntax first' strategies in which a syntactic parse is computed first and then fed into a semantic module.
 Instead, new approaches to the syntax-semantics interface enable an integration of these formely separate  modules, often drawing on cognitive grammars (see section "Framenets and Constructicons").
 Noteably, this trend is a reminder that the division into modules is fact driven by design decisions based on the principles of 'problem reduction' and 'modularity', but that it is by no means garanteed that the dividing lines in such a system accurately reflect talk-in-interaction in humans.
 This also applies to the semantics-pragmatics interface.

-### Approaches to representing context and intentions in conversational AI
+### Entry #4: Approaches to representing context and intentions in conversational AI

 An important approach to capture 'language independent knowledge structures' (i.e. knowledge beyond lexical semantics) that are relevant in dialog are <i>associative network formalisms</i> (e.g. Schank's (1972, 1975, 1980) conceptual dependency theory).
 The goal of this kind of formalism is to enable directed and efficient mechanisms that model inference processes based on associations (including 'causal connections') between representations grounded in linguistic form and working up across different levels of abstraction (towards modeling higher cognitive functions).
 This line of work is relevant to dialog systems because these formal models of knowledge representations are indespensable for developing useful symbolic natural language understanding systems that deal with meaning beyond that what is 'directly' encoded in linguistic form.
 In talk-in-interaction this is (1) knowledge about the intentions, plans and goals of different agents, and (2) knowledge about the preceding discourse (Schank's work and Gillis et al. 2009).